Meenakshi Seshadri: Commercial success (1990–1996)

 In 1990, Meenakshi appeared in two films by Mahesh Bhatt, the first being Awaargi, an art house film.
 Many critics call this her best performance.
 The second film was Jurm, released in the same year.
 The film was a critical and commercial success.
-Her role of a wife who has to face her problems after her husband gets involved with another woman gained immense critical praise.
+Her role as a wife who has to face her problems after her husband gets involved with another woman gained immense critical praise.
 She received her first Filmfare Award nomination for best actress for her role in the film.
 She also appeared in the film Ghar Ho To Aisa opposite Anil Kapoor; the film was a hit and Meenakshi was noted for her comedic timing.
 She then appeared in Ghayal alongside Sunny Deol.
-This film started her long association with Rajkumar Santoshi.Ghayal was the highest-grossing film of the 1990s.
+This film started her long association with Rajkumar Santoshi.
+Ghayal was the highest-grossing film of the 1990.

 In 1991, she appeared opposite Amitabh Bachchan in Akayla, directed by Ramesh Sippy; despite being well-promoted, the film flopped at the box office.
 Her on-screen pairing with Vinod Khanna was widely appreciated, and the pair starred in such successful films as Satyamev Jayate, Mahaadev, Jurm, Humshakal, and Police Aur Mujrim.
 She acted in the successful family drama Ghar Parivar in 1991, with Rajesh Khanna and Rishi Kapoor as her co-stars.
 Meenakshi made her Telugu film debut with Brahmarshi Viswamitra in 1991.
+The same year, Raj Kumar Santoshi started the film Dil Hai Tumhara with Sunny Deol.
+Meenakshi paired for the first time with Salman Khan; they only shot once before the film was shelved.

 In 1992, she appeared in the Telugu film Aapadbandhavudu opposite Chiranjeevi.
 In 1992 her film Aaj Ka Goonda Raaj opposite Chiranjeevi was a hit.

 In 1993, she appeared in the film Damini – Lightning.
 Directed by filmmaker Rajkumar Santoshi, it also starred Rishi Kapoor, Sunny Deol, Amrish Puri, Tinnu Anand, and Paresh Rawal.
 The film depicted the sensitive subject of injustice towards a rape victim.
 She won many accolades for her performance in the film.
 Damini received a number of awards, including a National Film Award and a Filmfare Award nomination.
-Damini is regarded as Meenakshi's career-defining role.
+Damini is regarded as Meenakshi's career-defining role and considered a cult feminist film.
 She performed a Tandav dance in the film, choreographed by Ravindra Atibudhi.
+In 1993, she also appeared in Aadmi Khilona Hai opposite Govinda; and Kshatriya opposite Vinod Khanna – both the films were successful at the box office.

+In 1994, she appeared in the Tamil film Duet opposite Prabhu, directed by K. Balachander.
+The same year, she was in a dance show of songs from Damini: "Bin Sajan Jhula Jholu" with Aamir Khan.

-Meenakshi played the female lead in the 1996 film Ghatak: Lethal opposite Sunny Deol, directed by Rajkumar Santoshi.
+Meenakshi played the female lead in the 1996 film Ghatak opposite Sunny Deol, directed by Rajkumar Santoshi.
 It was one of the highest-grossing films of 1996.
-This was her last film.
-After this film, she married and moved to the United States.
+This was her last film, as she moved to the United States after marriage.

-In 1992, she did the Telugu film Apathbandavudu with Chiranjeevi under the direction of K. Vishwanath.
-In 1993, she also appeared in Aadmi Khilona Hai opposite Govinda; and Kshatriya opposite Vinod Khanna – both the films were successful at the box office.
-In 1994, she was in a dance show of songs from Damini: "Bin Sajan Jhula Jholu" with Aamir Khan, and in 1991 Raj Kumar Santoshi started the film Dil Hai Tumhara with Sunny Deol.
-Meenakshi paired for the first time with Salman Khan; they only shot once before the film was shelved.
-She appeared in the Tamil film Duet opposite Prabhu Ganeshan, directed by K. Balachander.